 1) Check out Chicago’s museums, skyscrapers and other indoor tourist attractions.
-Chicago has many great museums including the Field Museum, Museum of Science and Industry, Shedd Aquarium and Adler Planetarium.
+Chicago has many great museums and other indoor attractions including the Field Museum, Museum of Science and Industry, Shedd Aquarium and Adler Planetarium.
 Art lovers can visit the Art Institute of Chicago and the Museum of Contemporary Art.
 Other Chicago tourist attractions not to be missed include the views from the John Hancock Center or the Skydeck at Willis Tower (formerly known as the Sears Tower).

 Tip: To save money on entrance fees and skip long lines, I recommend purchasing a tourist pass.
 A tourist pass will save you money on entrance fees for museums and other attractions and let you skip the lines at several attractions (the Skydeck at Willis Tower often has 2 hour long lines!).
 Some museums offer free admission on the first weekend of every month to Bank of America credit or debit cardholders under the Bank of America Museums on Us program.

 2) Attend a play, show or sporting event.
 Chicago has one of the best theater scenes in the world, including several Broadway productions.
 Fans of improvisational comedy can check out Second City- the training ground of many notable alumni who went on to star on Saturday Night Live.
 If you enjoy sports, get tickets to a Chicago Blackhawks hockey game and see the reigning Stanley Cup champions in action.

 3) Eat, eat and eat some more.
 Chicago is traditionally known for deep dish pizza and Chicago-style hot dogs.
 Add in a number of great restaurants and you have a foodie paradise.
 In fact, there are so many great restaurants in Chicago the choices seem endless.
 Some recommendations for first timers include: